Visitor Guidelines FAQ

 In most cases, visitors are allowed to play, for a brief period, the clavichord, harpsichord, and the Poletti replica of a Dulcken fortepiano.
 The instruments may not be available if they are being tuned, repaired, or in use for a class or other event.
 Please check with the staff person on duty or contact us to determine if a particular instrument is available.
 The two original fortepianos built by Jakesch and Broadwood are not available for playing by visitors, but the docent on duty might be able to provide a brief demonstration.

 What is on currently on exhibit at the Beethoven Center?

-Permanent exhibits include the Guevara Lock of Beethoven's Hair, a bronze replica of Beethoven's life mask, a maquette of the Zumbusch monument to Beethoven in Vienna, and the historical keyboard instruments.
+Permanent exhibits include a bronze replica of Beethoven's life mask, a maquette of the Zumbusch monument to Beethoven in Vienna, and the historical keyboard instruments.
 Visitors will also see exhibits of rare and unique manuscripts, scores, books, artworks, and much more in the rotating displays from the Center's collection that change every four to six months.
 Check the exhibits calendar for the most current information.

 May I see original Beethoven manuscripts during my visit?

 May I bring food or drink in library?

 No food or drink is allowed in the Beethoven Center or in any of the special collections areas on the fifth floor of the Library.
 However, the Library does have a café on the ground floor and allows snacks or wrapped foods and covered drinks in some areas of the lower floors.

 Will any concerts or other events be scheduled in the area during my visit?